LukeCarrier/moodle-ubiquitous/README.md

     # provisioning
     $ vagrant up

-    # Open up the necessary ports (as only SSH is available at this point):
-    $ vagrant/fix-firewalld-zones

     # Provision the Salt master first, opening the ports necessary for
     # master-minion configuration
-    $ vagrant ssh --command "sudo salt 'salt' state.highstate"
+    $ vagrant ssh --command "sudo salt salt state.highstate"
     $ vagrant reload salt

+    # Open up the necessary ports (as only SSH is available at this point):
+    $ vagrant/fix-firewalld-zones

     # Then converge the rest of the machines
     $ vagrant ssh --command "sudo salt '*' state.highstate"